sjbrown/misc_work/deckahedron/deckahedron.md

 If you don't have a 4-sided die (d4) handy, you can use the Deckahedron as a substitute.
 Flip over a card from a well-shuffled deck.
-Count up the pips showing inside the triangle symbols.
+Count up the pips showing inside the d4 (triangle) symbols.
 That is the equivalent of rolling a d4.

 If there are no pips showing, ignore that card and re-flip.